J01100/directories-for-spotdl/README.md

 # directories-for-spotdl
-A CLI tool that utilizes spotDL to download playlists into separate directories.
+This is a bash script that makes use of spotDL to download playlists and store them in separate directories.

 For macOS and Linux.